-I will not use an audio/video recording device, to record media or take photos during school unless I have permission from both a staff member, and those I'm recording.
-School Administration may search my device memory if they feel school rules have been violated.
-Browning School District No. 9 Acceptable Use of Technology Agreement and Student Declaration: This is to certify that understands, and will abide by all the acceptable use requirements on all pages as set forth in this agreement.
+Browning School District No. 9 Acceptable Use of Technology Agreement and Student Declaration:

+This is to certify that , has read, understands, and will abide by all the acceptable use requirements on all pages as set forth in this agreement.

 I agree that if I fail to keep my commitment to doing those things listed above that I will have my school network and/or school computer privileges revoked either temporarily or permanently.
 I understand that there may be other disciplinary consequences (up to and including expulsion) if there has been a breach of school rules or district policy and that those consequences may have adverse affects on my academic performance including lower grades or course failure.

+Student signature

+Parent/Guardian Endorsement:

-Student signature Date Parent/Guardian Endorsement: I have reviewed this all pages of this document with my child.
+I have reviewed this all pages of this document with my child.
 I have discussed the importance of this agreement with my child who understands the expectations and responsibilities associated with the proper care and handling of the school computers as well as the appropriate and ethical use of the technology at Browning School District 9.
 My child and I are clear that the consequences of not upholding their responsibilities will result in their technology privileges being withdrawn and have adverse affects such as lower grades or course failure.

+Parent/Guardian signature

+Notes:

-Parent/Guardian signature Date Notes: 1 A personal electronic device includes any of the following that is owned by the student: laptop computer, netbook, iPhone, iPads, tablet computers (or other devices with Internet access - e.g. BlackBerry, Cell Phone, iPod Touch, PDA, Nintendo DSi, etc.) This list is meant to only list possible examples and to include devices with similar type capabilities as they come to market.
-2 Sites like creativecommons.org and jamendo.com offer content which can be used legally and for free.
+1 A personal electronic device includes any of the following that is owned by the student: laptop computer, netbook, iPhone, iPads, tablet computers (or other devices with Internet access - e.g. BlackBerry, Cell Phone, iPod Touch, PDA, Nintendo DSi, etc.) This list is meant to only list possible examples and to include devices with similar type capabilities as they come to market.

+2 Sites like creative commons.org and jamendo.com offer content which can be used legally and for free.

 I choose to not accept this agreement, with the understanding that my child will not be allowed computer or Internet access at Browning Public Schools except for required assessment testing.

-Date
+Parent/Guardian signature